mocamircea/sygon-token/README.md

       <b>Alias Target Manager</b> manages the target address of aliases and owns <i>addrAliasTarget</i>.
     </li>
     <li>
-      <b>Fee Manager</b> manages the settings of the fee mechanism and the address collects fees applied to token transfers.
-The Fee Manager is a role played by a decentralized mechanism that allows all sygons to decide on the fee policy based on algorithmic meritocracy.
-The Fee Manager owns <i>addrFees</i>.
+      <b>Fee Manager</b> manages the settings of the fee mechanism and owns the address that collects fees applied to token transfers (<i>addrFees</i>).
+The Fee Manager role is played by a software, decentralized mechanism that allows all sygons to decide on the fee policy based on algorithmic meritocracy.
     </li>
     <li>
-      <b>Other</b> is played by any other users, holding and transferring tokens for any purpose.
+      <b>Other</b> is played by any other users, holding and transferring SYGON tokens for any purpose.
     </li>
   </ol>
 </p>